aglawson/Compiler_323/README.md

 >output.txt will hold the program's output even after terminal is closed

+>enter 'f' or 'F' to enter another file

 # To use your own file:

 >put your desired .txt file in Compiler_323 > Compiler_323 > Compiler_323 (or the 'Compiler_323' folder that is in the same folder as 'Compiler_323.sln')

 >drag and drop that same .txt file in the 'Resources' tab of your Visual Studio solution explorer

->run the code
+>run solution

->type 'f' or 'F' and hit enter to read in file

 >type in the name of your file, including the '.txt' and hit enter